cl20813/Software_Setup/README.md

 - Compile c++ file:
 -[Create an environment and Compile ```maxmin.cpp``` file on local, and AMAREL](faiss_env.md)

-## Creating and sharing environments in Python
+## Creating and Sharing Environments in Python

 -[Create and share environment on a local computer](install_python.md)
 -[Create ```gems_tco``` package](install_gems_tco_local.md)